felipebita/ml_fraud_detection/docs/project_files.md

 ### `src/data/data_loader.py`

-*   **Purpose**: This script loads and validates the raw data.
+*   **Purpose**: This script is responsible for loading the raw data from its source.
-*   **Usage**: It is used to load the raw data from a CSV file, validate it against a Pydantic schema, and save the validated data to a Parquet file.
+*   **Usage**: It is used to load the raw data from a CSV file into a pandas DataFrame.
+It does not perform any validation itself.
 *   **Key Information**:
-    *   **`TransactionSchema` class**: A Pydantic schema for validating the structure and types of a single transaction row.
-    *   **`load_data()`**: Loads transaction data from a CSV file, validates it against the `TransactionSchema`, and returns a clean DataFrame.
+    *   **`load_data()`**: Loads transaction data from a CSV file and returns a raw DataFrame.
-    *   When run as a standalone script, it loads the raw data, validates it, and saves the validated data to a Parquet file in the `data/processed` directory.

 ### `src/data/data_validator.py`

-*   **Purpose**: This script contains the `DataValidator` class, which is used to perform data quality checks on the loaded data.
+*   **Purpose**: This script contains the `DataValidator` class, which is the single source of truth for data validation.
-*   **Usage**: It is used to validate the data against a set of rules, such as checking for missing values, duplicate records, and outliers.
+*   **Usage**: It uses a comprehensive Pandera schema to validate the entire DataFrame at once, checking data types, value ranges, and structural integrity.
 *   **Key Information**:
-    *   It uses the `pandera` library to define and execute the data validation rules.
+    *   It uses the `pandera` library to define and execute all data validation rules.
-    *   It generates a data quality report that summarizes the validation results.
+    *   It is the primary mechanism for ensuring data quality after loading.

 ### `src/data/data_profiler.py`